 Your loan options

-A Barclayloan 1 can pay for a new car, home improvements or lots of other things, or help you consolidate your existing borrowing.
+A Barclayloan can pay for a new car, home improvements or lots of other things, or help you combine your borrowing into a single loan.

-- Price guarantee: Find a like-for-like loan with lower monthly repayments and we'll match it, and give you £50 4
+- Price guarantee: if you find a like-for-like loan with lower monthly repayments, we'll match it and give you £50 4

 - Log in to Online Banking to see if you have a provisional top-up limit (without affecting your credit rating)